Understanding Contrastive Representation Learning from Positive Unlabeled (PU) Data

+Central to the contrastive approach is the construction of a representation space that fosters the proximity of semantically related instances while enforcing the separation of dissimilar ones.
+One way to obtain such a representation space is via pretext-invariant representation learning where the representations $\vz_i = g_{\mB}(\vx_i) \in \sR^k$ are {\bf trained to be invariant to label-preserving distortions aka augmentations}~\citep{wu2018unsupervised, misra2020self} (\cref{def:augmentation}). \begin{definition}[Invariance under Transformation] Consider the data set $\vx \in \gX, y \in Y$ with the underlying ground truth labeling mechanism $y = \gY(\vx) \in Y$.
+The parameterized representation function $f_{\mtheta}(\cdot)$ is said to be invariant under transformation $t: \gX \to \gX$ that does not change the ground truth label, i.e. $\gY(t(\vx)) = \gY(\vx)$ if $f_{\mtheta}(t(\vx)) \approx f_{\mtheta}(\vx)$.

-Central to our approach is training an {\bf encoder} such that the representation space fosters proximity of semantically related instances, while enforcing the separation of dissimilar ones.
-One way to obtain such an embedding space is via contrastive learning~\citep{sohn2016improved}.
-In particular, we study variants of infoNCE family of losses~\citep{oord2018representation} -- a popular contrastive objective based on the idea of {\em Noise Contrastive Estimation} (NCE)~\citep{gutmann2010noise}:
+\end{definition} To avoid trivial solutions~\citep{tian2021understanding}, a popular trick is to apply an additional repulsive force between the embeddings of semantically dissimilar images, known as contrastive learning~\citep{chopra2005learning, schroff2015facenet,sohn2016improved}. \\ \\ In particular, we study minimizing variants of InfoNCE family of losses~\citep{oord2018representation} -- a popular contrastive objective based on the idea of {\em Noise Contrastive Estimation} (NCE), a method of estimating the likelihood of a model by comparing it to a set of noise samples~\citep{gutmann2010noise}: